 Integrating satellite data with other sources, such as social media and ground reports, can improve the accuracy of damage assessments.
 Artificial intelligence (AI) and machine learning algorithms offer promising prospects for automating damage assessment and change detection within satellite imagery.

-As technology continues to advance, our capacity to respond effectively to floods will improve, providing a safer and more prepared world for all.
+SkyFi operates across multiple industries, including military and defense, environmental management, and financial services, allowing for quick and effective disaster mitigation and response.
+As technology continues to advance, the capacity to respond effectively to floods will improve, providing a safer and more prepared world for all.